prernaadvani/whatsprernacooking/_posts/2022-12-29-shakshuka.md

 * cilantro, for garnish
 * feta, for garnish

-* Four 8x8 pans or oour 9 inch circular pans or one 9x13 pan
+* Four 8x8 pans or four 9 inch circular pans or one 9x13 pan

 ### Instructions: